 The EOA is the official Association, representing the Yachting Monthly designs and as such is affiliated to the RYA.
 Membership has in recent times been opened up to welcome enthusiasts and owners of other boats designed by Maurice Griffiths, such as the Lone Gull II, Golden Hind and the Barbican 33.

 After the retirement of Maurice Griffiths the copyright of the Yachting Monthly designs was donated to the EOA and over the years many copies of the plans have been sold for home build.
 Maurice also donated two further designs to our portfolio; STORM and RIPTIDE.
-Plans for the boats are still available at cost through the EOA, from our Plans Secretary, and a few continue to be purchased.
+Plans for the boats are now available free of charge through the EOA, (see our Plans page) and a few continue to be requested.
 Single sheets from the plans are also available for those people engaged in renovation and refurbishment.

 We have an enthusiastic and active core membership and we continue to hold meets, including the occasional Builders/Renovators Meet.
 Examples of these designs can still be seen all round the coast, lovingly cared for and sailed by enthusiasts, although dwindling numbers in some areas have seen the discontinuation of many of our area branches and Port Officers.
 Our East Coast and Medway branches, Maurice’s heartland, continue to remain active and there are still a healthy number of YM designs in this Thames Estuary region.
 We also continue to appoint class representatives who are willing to offer advice and experience to members and potential members.
 Our AGM, until recently was held at the Cruising Association in London each January continues to be well attended.
 We are now using a different venue.